StratifyLabs/StratifyDocs/docs/Guide-Stratify-OS.md

 - Providing a cloud platform for board firmware updates, sharing pre-built applications, as well as storing and retrieving data

-**Note.**
+> **Note.**
+>
 > Stratify OS is perfect for building hardware modules (like bluetooth, wifi, etc).
 Most module manufacturers use serialization or complex SDKs based on source code integration or scripting.
+>
 > With Stratify OS, module manufacturers can define the BSP and root applications while allowing customers to build and run applications that run native C/C++ applications on the MCU using an easy-to-use POSIX API.

-> If you are a module maker interested in providing a simple-to-use SDK to your customers, [we can help](https://stratifylabs.co/contact-us).

 ## OS Built and Installed Independent of Applications

 The first thing to understand is that the OS is built and installed independent of applications.
-A project for building Stratify OS for a particular board is called a board support package (BSP).
-The BSP is built using:
+A project for building Stratify OS for a particular board is called an OS package.
+The OS package is built using:

 - Board specific configuration tables
 - Any board specific code provided by the board manufacturer (such as custom drivers or kernel requests)